-

 What are common terms of commercial leases and are there regulatory controls on the terms of leases?

 The term of a lease of business premises has traditionally ranged from short-term up to 35 years, but recent legislative changes and market forces are resulting in shorter term leases, with the maximum term now being 15–20 years (typically including break options exercisable during the term).
-The structure of a typical medium- to long-term (10–25 years) commercial lease usually follows the same traditional format which, in addition to securing rent payments to the landlord, also passes the cost of maintaining, insuring and occupying the relevant property from the landlord to the tenant.
+The structure of a typical medium to long-term commercial lease usually follows the same traditional format which, in addition to securing rent payments to the landlord, also passes the cost of maintaining, insuring and occupying the relevant property from the landlord to the tenant.
 This allows the landlord to enjoy the rent without deduction.

-Sharing a business premises with companies in the same corporate group is generally a matter for negotiation between the landlord and tenant but it is commonplace for leases to have such a provision permitting such sharing of occupation, subject usually to a requirement to notify the landlord and provided that the sharing is by way of licence only and no Landlord and Tenant rights accrue for the sharing entity.
+Sharing a business premises with companies in the same corporate group is generally a matter for negotiation between the landlord and tenant but it is commonplace for leases to have a provision permitting such sharing of occupation, subject usually to a requirement to notify the landlord and provided that the sharing is by way of licence only and no Landlord and Tenant rights accrue for the sharing entity.
+While landlords may agree on request to provisions allowing sub-letting to or sharing space with a group company without consent, it is rare that a landlord will permit assignment to a group company without consent.

 It is less common to see provisions in a lease relating to reorganisation or change of control of the tenant.
-Again, these are matters for negotiation.
-While landlords will generally agree on request to provisions allowing sub-letting to or sharing space with a group company without consent, it is rare that a landlord will permit assignment to a group company without consent.
 Normally, there are no restrictions on the change of control of a tenant company included in a lease.

 Commercial business leases are freely negotiated subject only to statutory provisions.